demisto/content/Packs/qualys/Integrations/QualysEventCollector/QualysEventCollector_description.md

 * Hosts Vulnerability.
 You can adjust the fetch interval using the *Activity Logs Fetch Interval* and *Vulnerability Fetch Interval* arguments.

-- **Warning**: set "First Fetch Time" for long time ago may cause performance issues.
+- **Note**: We recommend setting "First Fetch Time" to fetch logs from no more than the last 3 days for each fetch.
+Using a greater fetch time, may cause performance issues.

 - Vulnerabilities in the dataset has event_type = "host_list_detections".